toddknutson/software_tips/access_msi/readme.md

 	9. (Files tab) Custom Editors: + to add new, File Extension: *; Choose: BBEdit
 	10. ...
 Repeat for all your favorite file types and apps.

+	If you use ssh keys to connect to MSI hosts:

+	* Setup a `Host` in `~/.ssh/config` to specify the private key file (`IdentityFile`)
+	* Do not tell Transmit about your keys (e.g. use password based authentication in Transmit)
+	* Enter your ssh key passphrase into the "Password" field when setting up Transmit
+	* Transmit will use your ssh key for the connection and enter the passphrase automatically

 	Check out this screencast demonstrating how to download, install, and setup Transmit and use it with BBEdit on a Mac: [https://drive.google.com/file/d/11hS4EBIQwK8nR4CXhC4odNBdTIGK9YJR/view](https://drive.google.com/file/d/11hS4EBIQwK8nR4CXhC4odNBdTIGK9YJR/view).

 * Cyberduck